Derrig/Derrig.github.io/_pages/about.md

 Languages I enjoy working with include **Java, OCaml, Javascript, and Python**.
 I am currently learning Kotlin and Vala.

-This fall, I will begin my junior year studying Computer Science at Cornell University.
+This spring, I am completing my junior year studying Computer Science at Cornell University.
 I plan to graduate in the Spring of 2019.

 ---